florist-notes/AppliedCSAndroid/README.md

 Takeaway
 -

-[Here](https://github.com/SKKSaikia/Applied-CS-with-Android-AEC/tree/master/Applied_CS) are all the Applied CS Apps that I completed.
+[Here](https://github.com/SKKSaikia/Applied-CS-with-Android-AEC/tree/master/Applied_CS) are all the Applied CS Apps covered.
 The data structure and algorithms that I learnt are dear, the leadership qualities that I built and the whole journey is close to my heart :)

 <img src="https://github.com/SKKSaikia/Applied-CS-with-Android-AEC/blob/master/photo/google_applied_cs.jpg">